codingburgas/sprint-eschool-concorde/README.md

 <h1 align="center" >Concorde</h1>
 <br>

-## Genre
+## 📚 About
-It School to Test and Grade your knowledge about Bulgarian and Universal Literature.
+Concorde is a program which is designed to test your skills and knowledge on Literature eras and compete against other users.

 ##  Run the game
 <ol>